GraphQLAPI/graphql-api-for-wp/docs/en/modules/mutations.md

 }
 ```

-All available mutation fields are listed under the `MutationRoot` type:
+The available mutation fields are those under the `MutationRoot` type:

 <a href="../../images/schema-mutations.png" target="_blank">![Schema mutations](../../images/schema-mutations.png)</a>